How SolaRid™ Operates and Benefits of Application.

 SolaRid™ measures site-specific temperatures.
 Relying on remote, third-party weather stations is not accurate enough to track and predict pest developments.
 Insects require a specific amount of heat accumulation to reach different life stages.
 The accumulated heat required is expressed in Degree Days (DD).
 SolaRid™ calculates the DD’s and notifies user of important insect life stage developments (Biofix Events) that result in crop damage.

-On the first day of March, SolaRid’s insect attractants and electrocuting grid system turn-on automatically - monitoring insect volumes across a 5-to-10 acre area.
+In March, SolaRid’s insect attractants and electrocuting grid system turn-on automatically - monitoring insect volumes across a 5-to-10 acre area.
 This establishes an initial population baseline for SolaRid’s proprietary Insect Density Index.

 This quantitative data is measured hourly and updated daily, enabling early detection, which is presented on user dashboard screens as a percentage of time before the targeted insect’s biofix event, such as adult flight.
 When those thresholds are reached, the system sends an Alert of a potentially actionable event, such as an insecticide application.